basselalsayed/pocket_positivity/README.md

 ## Pocket Positivity

-#### A Native app built with React Native and Expo built in a 3 day hack-athon to help Key Workers :).
+#### A Native app built with React Native and Expo built in a 3 day Hackathon to help Key Workers!

 As a Team this was an entirely new tech stack which had been rapidly learned and implemented over the last two and a half days.
 In order to aid the project management we utilised a few techniques: